azral1962/min-book/docs/manual.typ

 ]

 #arg("par-margin: <- length")[
   Defines the margin space after each paragraph.
-Set it the same as `line-space` to remove get paragraphs without additional space in between.
+Set it the same as `#book(line-space)` to get paragraphs without additional space between them.
 ]

 #arg("first-line-indent: <- length")[
-  Defines the first line indentation of all paragraphs, but the first one, in a sequence of paragraphs.
+  Defines the first line indentation of all paragraphs but the first one, in a sequence of paragraphs.
 ]

 #arg("margin: <- length")[